 The Board recognises the requirement under section 414C of the Companies Act 2006 to provide information about employees, human rights and community issues, including information in respect of any of its policies in relation to these matters and their effectiveness.
-These requirements do not apply to the Company as it has no employees, all of the Directors are non-executive and it has outsourced all of its functions to third-party providers.
-The Company has not, therefore, reported further in respect of these provisions.
+Given the Company has no employees, all of the Directors are non-executive and it has outsourced all of its functions to third-party providers, these requirements do not apply and the Company has not, therefore, reported further in respect of these provisions.